 Meet Jake who will be able to tell you all about children taking steroids.

-When your child has a tumour in their brain it is not only the tumour itself that causes some of the symptoms they may have, but also the swelling surrounding the tumour.
-This swelling puts pressure on surrounding tissues making the effects of the tumour wider reaching.
-This pressure can cause symptoms such as headaches, sickness and seizures (fits).
-To help reduce the swelling your child's doctor may prescribe steroids (often a steroid called Dexamethasone).
+When your child has a tumour in their brain, it is not only the tumour itself that causes some of the symptoms they may have, but also the swelling surrounding the tumour.
+This swelling puts pressure on surrounding tissues that can cause symptoms such as headaches, sickness and seizures (fits).
+To help reduce the swelling, your child's doctor may prescribe steroids (often a steroid called Dexamethasone).
 As steroids are fast-acting drugs this could mean that some of the effects caused by the tumour reduce quite quickly.
 This does not mean, however, that the size of tumour itself has been reduced.

 Before or after treatment